Mistakes were made… with links.

 - It presupposes that the student has a device to click with.
 A student that relies on a screen is not using a mouse.

 - Too many “click here[s]” doesn’t allow the student to differentiate between the links.
 For example: Click here, here, and here to learn about PowerPoints, Word documents, and images.

 - “Click here” is a useless description when taken out context.
 Those relying on screen readers will not know where the link leads and if it’s the content they’re look for.

-Screen readers will pull up a list of links in a document (e.g., course shell page) so that the student can go through the list of available links and click on the one they are looking for.
+A screen readers will provide a summary list of links that are on a page (e.g., course shell page, Word document) so that the student can go through the list of available links and click on the one they are looking for.
 Watch the video to see what happens with the link on says, “click here”.